 Statistically, for the majority of applications, the Committee finds that all requirements in statute and rule have been met and forwards them to the Board with the recommendation of approval.

 Applications recommended for approval are placed on the Board's "consent agenda".
 The consent agenda is one item on the Board's agenda for the next scheduled meeting, which is held about a week or so after the Committee meeting.
-This agenda item lists the names of all applications for which the Committee recommended approval.
+This agenda item lists the names of all applicants for which the Committee recommended approval of the application.
 The consent agenda lists both psychologist and behaivor analyst applications each month.

 Board Meeting & Consent Agenda:

 Typically, the "consent agenda" item is addressed very early in the meeting.
 When this agenda item is announced by the Board Chair, the chair will ask the Board members if any member is recused from reviewing any item on the consent agenda.
 Once this has been answered, it will be noted on the record.